jerdog/talk-demystifying-cicd/PITCHME.md

 ![time is ticking](assets/img/time-is-ticking.gif)

 Note:
 Time is a dev's most important and valuable asset.
-If we don't manage our time properly, then we're not able to accomplish our goals, finish our projects per their deadlines, right?
-And we'll also run the risk of, you know, failing our team in regards to delivering tasks and software, right?
-Often times devs get wrapped up in our own heads sometimes, you know, when we're doing a pretty intensive work on trying to fix bugs manually, and we encounter these moments that we'll call time sucks, right?
-Where we're just spinning our wheels, right.
-We're looking for bugs, for problems within the code base.
-And a lot of times we can leverage some other tooling, right, to help us with these these time sucks that we get ourselves into.
+If we don't manage our time properly, then we're not able to accomplish our goals, finish our projects per their deadlines, etc. In addition we also run the risk of failing our team in regards to delivering tasks and software.
+Often times devs get wrapped up in our own heads sometimes when we're doing pretty intensive work on trying to fix bugs manually, and we tend to encounter these moments that we'll call time sucks.
+I'm not talking about Snapchat, TikTok, or Twitter.
+It's where we're just spinning our wheels looking for bugs, for problems within the code base.
+And a lot of times we can leverage some other tooling to help us with these these time sucks that we get ourselves into.

 ---
 @snap[west span-45 text-center]